The First-Of-Its-Kind “Pop-Up” Museum

-Promoting a greater understanding of Latino art, history, and culture through exhibitions and community programs.
+Promoting a greater understanding of Latino art, history, and culture, through exhibitions and community programsLearn More

-Latino Arts Project is a non-profit organization, and the first-of-its-kind, “permanent pop-up” museum founded by Jorge Baldor with Executive Director, Carlos Gonzalez-Jaime.
-This institution is designed to bring a greater understanding of Latino art, history, and culture through exhibitions and community programs.
-In partnership with world-class national and international institutions, the museum will feature rotating shows of Latin American and Latinx artists.
+Latino Arts Project is designed to bring a greater understanding of Latino art, history and culture through multicultural exhibitions and community programs in partnership with local, national and international artists and institutions.

 True to its intended “pop-up” museum experience, Latino Arts Project will resurface in different venues from time to time but with the same mission — to create a better understanding of the impact art has on community conversation and how that discourse then impacts art.

 Latino Arts Project was founded in 2019 by Jorge Baldor.

 Please also follow us at Mercado369.com, where we bring you the rich cultural experience of Latin America with handmade artisan gifts, jewelry and art.